Easing your child’s worries about coronavirus

 Preteens and teenagers

-- Preteens and young adults may cut back on how much time they connect with their friends.
+- Preteens and young adults may retreat into themselves.
 They might find it hard to share overwhelming emotions and are likely to argue more with their siblings and with you.

 Worry: becoming ill

-Although children on the whole seem to be at less risk of Covid-19 than adults, it’s natural for them to worry about becoming ill themselves – and the recent death of a 13-year-old from coronavirus may have made their worries more real and intense.
+Although children on the whole seem to be at less risk of Covid-19 than adults, it’s natural for them to worry about becoming ill themselves – especially now they're having more contact with others at school.

 The key to reassuring your child about the risk of becoming ill is to give them honest, factual information.